-You might think that finding cheap hotels in New York City can be nearly impossible.
-But it's not!
+You might think that it's impossible to find cheap accommodation in New York City.
+We are here to tell you it's not!

 - Our list of BEST cheap hotels in NYC by neighborhood